Specialty Coffee Brewing Guide

 3. Grind the Coffee

-French Press Brewing Steps
+French Press Brewing Guide – Step-by-Step Instructions

 1. Add Coffee